• Skip to primary navigation

 Instructions

-2. Cook the mixture over low to medium heat, either in a double boiler (by placing the bowl over a saucepan of simmering water) or directly in a saucepan.
-Keep whisking constantly to prevent the eggs from curdling.
+2. Cook over low to medium heat in a double boiler or directly in a saucepan while whisking constantly.

-3. Continue to cook, stirring nonstop, for about 15–20 minutes, until the lemon curd thickens and coats the back of a spoon.
+3. Continue cooking for about 15 to 20 minutes until the lemon curd thickens and coats the back of a spoon.

-4. Remove from the heat and slowly whisk in the softened butter, a few pieces at a time, until fully melted and the curd is smooth and glossy.
+4. Remove from the heat and whisk in the softened butter a few pieces at a time until fully melted and smooth.

-5. Strain the lemon curd through a fine-mesh sieve to remove any bits of cooked egg and zest.
+5. Strain the lemon curd through a fine mesh sieve to remove the zest and any bits of cooked egg.

-6. Transfer the lemon curd to a clean jar or bowl, cover with a lid or press plastic wrap directly onto the surface, and refrigerate until completely cooled.
+6. Transfer to a clean jar or bowl and cover with plastic wrap directly touching the surface.

 Equipment